benwilber/tower-sessions-cookie-store/README.md

 - `max_cookie_bytes` (default: `4096`): maximum encoded cookie value size
 - `clear_on_decode_error` (default: `true`): clears invalid/expired/undecodable cookies

+## Behavior notes

+- Saves happen after your handler returns.
+If encoding the cookie fails (e.g., the encoded session exceeds `max_cookie_bytes`), the layer responds with `500` and does not emit `Set-Cookie`.
+- When `clear_on_decode_error` is `true`, a bad/expired/undecodable incoming cookie is actively cleared so the client stops sending it.

 ## Cookie format

 The cookie value encodes the full session record using a versioned, base64url-encoded JSON